opencog/atomspace/opencog/atoms/base/README.md

 an Atom is *not* in an AtomSpace!

-The use of naked, bare backpointers in the incoming set should have allowed for faster dereferencing, avoiding the lock and the overhead of conveting weak pointers into strong pointers.
+The use of naked, bare backpointers in the incoming set should have allowed for faster dereferencing, avoiding the lock and the overhead of converting weak pointers into strong pointers.
 Unfortunately, nothing is gained, as the need to convert bare pointers into Handles appears to offset any gains.
 In fact, this conversion might even slow things down slightly.